iLCSoft/ilcsoftDoc/README.md

 For other user, Whizard is not included in the ILCSoft package, here you can download [Whizard](https://whizard.hepforge.org/), and find the manual.

+### How to initialization iLCSoft enverionment.
+To initialize the iLCSoft environment with a command like this:

+`	source  /The path of your iLCSoft/v01-19-04/init_ilcsoft.sh`

+Then you can use all iLCSoft command.

 ### How to simulate events
 Let's suppose that you already know how to use Whizard, and have generated a stdhep file.
 Then you can simulate the events with "Mokka/DD4Hep".

-The command is ddsim-- <...>
+The command is
-before, you probably have to initialize the iLCSoft environment with a command like this:
-	 	. /afs/desy.de/project/ilcsoft/sw/x86_64_gcc49_sl6/v01-19-04/init_ilcsoft.sh
+`ddsim-- <...> `

 ### The events samples in ILC group